-Speaking of identifying openings in the market - you need to consider the state of the market.
-Keep an eye on what's trending right now, and maintain a close watch on newer products that could possibly explode onto the scene.
+Speaking of identifying openings in the market, the second thing to consider should be the state of the market.
+Keep an eye on what's trending right now, and maintain a close watch on newer products that could possibly explode onto the scene in the coming years.
 To expand your footprint, you need to have products that both reflect what's currently popular and also are different enough from everyone else that you can stand out from the crowd.